theodorzoulias/SimpleTplDataflowPipelines/README.md

 When the pipeline is created, all the blocks are linked automatically with the built-in [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option set to `false`.
-Then a continuation is attached to the completion of each block, that takes an appropriate action depending on how the block was completed.
+Then a continuation is attached to the `Completion` of each block, that takes an appropriate action depending on how the block was completed.
 If the block was completed successfully or it was canceled, the completion is propagated to the next block by invoking the next block's [`Complete`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.idataflowblock.complete) method.